-Music week magazine back issues and additional copies are also available to buy via their back issues service.
+The magazine’s back issues and additional copies are also available to buy via their back issues service.

 All you need to do is to email them or contact them by phone.
 Alternatively, you can visit to search for your local stockist.

 Lastly, Music Week subscribers have access to all available back issues from their archives.
 For the duration of their subscription via the app.
-Once the subscription has expired they will no longer have access to the archive.
+Once the music magazine subscription has expired they will no longer have access to the archive.

 Find out more on how to become a subscriber below!

-Although the faces and formats may have altered over the years, one thing in the music industry remains the same.
+Although the faces and formats may have altered over the years, one thing in the industry remains the same.
 This is the need for contacts.